Grant-Giesbrecht/Quark/docs/CW File Syntax.md

 ## Syntax

-Note: <> indicates the text inside is replaced with the value, and () indicates an optional arugment.
+Note: <> indicates the text inside is replaced with the value, and () indicates an optional argument.
  * Default state represented using `OFF` or `ON`.
  * Optional `!` after default state indicates that control line uses negative logic
  * Anything after `//` interpreted as a _comment_.